aflatune/trackablaze-gem/README.markdown

 A tracker must implement get_metrics() method.
-This method takes in an array of configurations.
-Your tracker may choose to query for each configuration one by one or use any available optimized API calls.
+This method takes in an array of tracker items (i.e. configurations).
+Your tracker may choose to query for each tracker item one by one or use any available optimized API calls.
 For example, the above code queries Twitter API once for each user handle, but can be optimized by using the
 ::Twitter.users API call that takes an array of user handles.